infobloxopen/universal-ddi-ansible/docs/CONTRIBUTING.md

 **Examples Section** Provides practical usage examples demonstrating standard and edge case scenarios.

-**Return Section** Clearly document what values the module returns.
+**Return Section** It defines what data is supposed to be returned and how it is structured.

+## Testing the Code Changes

 ### Writing Integration Tests